hpi-swa-teaching/CalDavClient/packages/SCM-Core.package/SCMEditEventDialog.class/README.md

-SCMEditEventDialog is a SCMEditEventDialog window for editing an existing event.
+A SCMEditEventDialog is a SCMEventDialog window for editing an existing event.